rantav/reversim-summit-2013/README.md

 How long is each talk/lab?
 ----
-* Talks are 50 minuts.
+* Talks are 50 minutes.
 * Lab can either be 50 minutes or 1:50h (e.g. a double lab).